Lewys Dwnn

 Lewys Dwnn (c.
 1550–1616) was a Welsh poet and Welsh genealogist.
 Also known as Lewys ap Rhys ab Owain.
 Lewys Dwnn originated from Bettws Cedewain in Montgomeryshire and claimed descent from a David Dwnn of Kidwelly.

 Welsh genealogist

 Lewys Dwnn composed many Welsh pedigrees and genealogical manuscripts which survive to this day and offer a valuable insight into the lineage of medieval bards and poets, some probably known to him and some of the generation preceding his.
 These are now found in both the British Museum and the National Library of Wales.

 Welsh official

 In 1585 Lewys Dwnn achieved the official title of deputy to Robert Cooke, a Clarenceux King-of-Arms to Elizabeth I.

-Proflic poet
+Prolific poet

-Lewys Dwnn was also a particularly proflic poet, with many surviving works of Medieval Welsh literature.
+Lewys Dwnn was also a particularly prolific poet, with many surviving works of Medieval Welsh literature.